-(2) During the four weeks ended August 23, 2014, we accepted 684 shares of our common stock as a tax withholding from certain of our employees, in connection with the vesting of restricted shares that occurred during the indicated period, pursuant to the terms of our 2006 equity incentive plan, at an average price per share of \$23.71.
+(1) During the four weeks ended February 28, 2015, we accepted 1,787 shares of our common stock as a tax withholding from certain of our employees, in connection with the vesting of restricted shares that occurred during the indicated period pursuant to the terms of our 2006 equity incentive plan, at an average share price of \$30.23.
+During the five weeks ended April 4, 2015, we accepted 1,886 shares of our common stock as a tax withholding from certain of our employees, in connection with the vesting of restricted shares that occurred during the indicated period pursuant to the terms of our 2006 equity incentive plan, at an average share price of \$30.33.